UCF vs. Kent State Predictions & Picks – August 31

 Kent State Betting Info (2022)

-- The implied probability of a win by the Golden Flashes, based on the moneyline, is 4.8%.

-- The Golden Flashes covered five times in 12 chances against the spread last season.
+- The Golden Flashes compiled a 5-7-0 record against the spread last year.

-- Kent State covered every time (1-0) as underdogs of 35.5 points or more last season.
+- Kent State went unbeaten ATS (1-0) as underdogs of 35.5 points or more last year.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.